 Feb.
 1, 2019

 Will it always be a man's world?
-The push for gender equality in politics
+The push for equal representation in politics

 Annie Gale started her political career shortly after moving to Calgary in 1912 because she wanted to be able to buy produce from local farmers in local shops, instead of being forced to buy from merchants who brought in all their fruits and vegetables from British Columbia.
 The daughter of a British shopkeeper, Gale was elected to Calgary City Council in 1917 — the first female alderman in Canada.
 The next year, when she was elected acting mayor, Gale became the first woman in the Commonwealth to run a municipality.